Kanishk16-cse/Disease-Prediction-Using-Deep-Learning-Technique/README.md

-# Disease-Prediction-Using-Deep-Learning-Technique
+# Disease-Prediction-Using-Deep-Learning-Technique.

 First of all ,I would like to express my sincere gratitude to my project partner Kshitiz Bairathi for his invaluable collaboration and dedication throughout this project.
 Special thanks to our mentor Dr. Manoj Kumar for his expert guidance, continuous support, and insightful feedback that made this work possible.

-🧠 # Overview
+ # Overview
 This project implements automated dementia detection using Convolutional Neural Networks (CNNs) to analyze MRI brain scans.
 The system can classify images into four distinct stages of Alzheimer's disease progression, providing a valuable tool for early diagnosis and monitoring.

-📊 # Dataset
+ # Dataset

 Size: 44,000 MRI brain scan images
 Classes: 4 categories